|

 With the Pacific Ocean right at their doorstep, it’s no surprise that seafood is a highlight of Hawaiian Christmas meals.
 Fresh fish, such as ono and mahi-mahi, are often grilled, seasoned, and served as part of a festive dinner.

-Christmas - Hawaiian Christmas Meals
+Christmas - Hawaiian Christmas meals

 Seafood